What is Legionella Control?

 • Fitting tanks with lids and insect screens, as other methods of preventing contamination

-• Analyzing water samples for Legionella periodically at frequency dictated by your Legionella control management plan
+• Analyzing water samples for Legionella periodically at a frequency dictated by your Legionella control management plan

 As warranted, your Legionella control expert may employ other methods to control Legionella include copper and silver treatments, as well as various chemical treatments using Chlorine and Chloramines.
 Note that all treatments are part an ongoing plan, as proper Legionella control includes continued maintenance and monitoring.